mccajm/mccajm.github.io/consulting.md

 - Analytics (including data lakes, IoT, and business intelligence)
 - Training

-If you would like to get in touch, please email via myfirstname(at)myfullname.co.uk.
+If you would like to get in touch, please email me via myfirstname(at)myfullname.co.uk.
 Thank you.